Mureke/rust-testing/README.md

 ### Rust stuff...

-Just some testing based on rust tutorial video.
+Just some testing based on rust tutorial video and rust book.

 Nothing to see here.